 - Inherited disorders.
 Disorders such as Charcot-Marie-Tooth disease are hereditary types of neuropathy.

 - Tumors.
-Growths, cancerous (malignant) and noncancerous (benign), can develop on the nerves or press nerves.
+Growths, cancerous (malignant) and noncancerous (benign), can develop on the nerves or press on nerves.
 Also, polyneuropathy can arise as a result of some cancers related to the body's immune response.
 These are a form of a degenerative disorder called paraneoplastic syndrome.

 - Bone marrow disorders.
 These include an abnormal protein in the blood (monoclonal gammopathies), a form of bone cancer (myeloma), lymphoma and the rare disease amyloidosis.